-Place by Design honors visionary design work that achieves a positive community impact through the creation or re-imagining of public spaces.
+Place by Design, launched in 2013, honors visionary design work that achieves a positive community impact through the creation or re-imagining of public spaces.
 These 15 finalists were chosen by the Place by Design Jury, who also determined the winners of the 2013 Place by Design Awards.

 Transformative Design: Ballroom Luminoso